lrchema/reimagined-spork/finalReport3220.md

 And the last takeaway is the importance of sound quality.
 We spent the semester practicing in the carpeted, enclosed workshop and thinking we were rather loud.
 But it had nothing on how incredible the acoustics were in the foyer and on the way there, with the high ceilings and concrete and glass and metal.
 The building was SHAKING and the sounds filled my ears and it was such an incredible, unforgettable experience.
 The recording is great, almost but still nowhere near the experience of it in person.

 Also, I really enjoyed rooting through your bag of stuff that you didn't need anymore, the [kazoo is an absolute goldmine of fun](https://youtu.be/AWXR5WEZ19g).
 Also the marbles make very pleasant clicking sounds, and they're very nice to hold and play with.

-Thanks for a fantastic final semester of uni, and best of luck for the future!
+Thanks for a fantastic final semester of uni and also all the previous semesters, and best of luck for the future!